solidcoredata/databus/docs/design.md

    b.
 Tool determins what updates need to happen and in what order
       based on definition relationships and update order.
    c.
 Tool calls extensions to deploy updates in turn.

+## Storing Versions.

+Store version by unique hash.
+But before it can bump the head version pointer it must ensure that the changes are compatible.
+Unsure of many details, but want to allow for conflict free merges in the normal case, so probably can't rely on a incrementing number in this case.